 When you worship with us you'll likely see a few of these things at every service.
 Calvary believes all are welcome - to the baptismal font, the communion table and in all aspects of worship - regardless of age or church background.

-All are welcome – both young and old, both members and non-members.
+All are welcome – both young and old, both members and nonmembers.
 At Calvary, baptisms happen many ways but most often, they happen during worship.
-In preparation for baptism, we ask that you attend one of our Baptism orientation classes, held monthly at Calvary.
-On this page you will find out a bit more about Baptism and what it means in the church.
-Reach out to any of our pastors if you would like to talk further about a Baptism.
+On this page you will find out a bit more about baptism and what it means in the church.
+Reach out to any of our pastors if you would like to talk further about a baptism.

 What is Baptism?

 The word comes from a Greek word (“baptisma”) that means “dipping in water” or “washing.”
 Baptism unites us with Christ and makes us children of God.

 Jesus said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit and teach them to obey everything that I have commanded you” (Matthew 28:19-20a).